We know it’s wrong, but why?

 Notice:

-• Thus, when the iterable l changed in iteration 2, the iterator does not care - it still points to the second element in the iterable.
+lchanged in iteration 2, the iterator does not care - it still points to the second element in the iterable. - This means that in the second iteration, our iterator points at

 Example 2: Variation